enear/extreme-program/README.md

   }();
   ```

-4. Transform your code to run
+4. Launch your HTTP server
  - Run `grunt` on the root folder

 5. Access the app on a HTTP server